 What is a geostationary orbit, and why is it useful?

-Answer: A geostationary orbit is a circular orbit approximately 35,786 kilometers above Earth’s equator, where a satellite moves at the same rotational speed as Earth, appearing stationary relative to a fixed point on the ground.
-This is useful for consistent communication and weather monitoring over specific areas.
+Answer: A geostationary orbit is a circular orbit approximately 35,786 kilometres above Earth’s equator in which a satellite travels at the same angular speed as Earth’s rotation.
+As a result, the satellite appears stationary relative to a fixed point on the ground.
+This is extremely useful for communication and weather satellites because ground antennas can point to a fixed direction while receiving continuous coverage over a specific region. -

 What are CubeSats, and what advantages do they offer?